About the Headland

 The Future of the Headland

 With the establishment of the Malabar Headland National Park encompassing the Eastern and Western Bushland, our vision (as outlined in our Draft Community Plan of Management above) for the Headland is being fulfilled.
 Much of the natural and cultural heritage is now protected.
-The hard work of FoMH and many others has paid off.
+The hard work of FoMH and many other volunteers has paid off: Weeding began with a handful of locals in 1986; FoMH was formed in 2000, to advocate for protection of the bush and cultural remains.
+Clearing of the final infestations of Bitou, Lantana and Pampas grass was achieved by about 2003; since then natural regeneration of plants has occurred, and FoMH bush care volunteers keep up a weekly routine of follow-up weeding.

 We have established a new section on this website to discuss the future of the Headland.
 See the Future of the Headland tab at the top of this page.
 We welcome comments from the community.